Hawxy/Auth0Net.DependencyInjection/README.md

  :white_check_mark: `IHttpClientBuilder` extensions, providing handlers to automatically append access tokens to outgoing requests.

- This library supports .NET Core 3.1 & .NET 5, and is suitable for use in ASP.NET Core and any standalone .NET Generic Host application.
+ This library supports .NET Core 3.1 & .NET 5, and is suitable for use in ASP.NET Core and standalone .NET Generic Host applications.

  ## Install